Backup and restore

 Contact support before starting the new instance to prevent license validation issues.
 It's important not to have both instances running simultaneously to avoid license validation problems.

 An alternative to traditional backup methods is to export the whole repository from OpenKM Administration > Utilities > Repository export and choose metadata and history options.
-But we do not suggest this way of doing backups; we suggest some incremental backup solutions for medium to large repositories.
+However, we do not recommend this method of backing up; we suggest incremental backup solutions for medium to large repositories.

 Linux detailed steps

-You can follow these steps to backup and restore if you have OpenKM configured with MySQL or MariaDB.
-For other databases, check their corresponding command.
+You can follow these steps to back up and restore if you have OpenKM configured with MySQL or MariaDB.
+For other databases, check the corresponding commands.

 Backup